finos/calendar/README.md

 ## Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js, npm and GPG(/GNUPG) installed on your machine.

 ## Getting Started